Skip to main content

 Active subscription is required.

 Step 1.
-Add GetPageSpeed extras RPM repository
+Add GetPageSpeed Repository

 sudo yum -y install https://extras.getpagespeed.com/release-latest.rpm

 Step 2.
-Install NGINX and Brotli module
+Install NGINX and Brotli Module

 sudo yum -y install nginx nginx-module-brotli

-Follow the installation prompt to import GPG public key that is used for verifying packages.
+Follow the installation prompt to import the GPG public key used for verifying packages.

 Step 3.
-Enable Brotli support in NGINX
+Enable Brotli Module in NGINX

 load_module modules/ngx_http_brotli_filter_module.so;